 Step 2: Do a Quick SEO Diagnosis

-Being able to quickly rattle off stats, keywords, and opportunities really places you as an authority whilst on the telephone.
+Being able to rattle off stats, keywords quickly, and opportunities places you as an authority while on the telephone.

 Some simple tools to impress your client may be :